ooni/spec/nettests/ts-026-riseupvpn.md

 ## Import document or import data format

 None.
-In the next iteration we will allow the user to specify a provider, the default is riseup.net.
+We aim to allow the user to specify a provider in a future version, the default is riseup.net.

 # Test description

-This test will check if a LEAP platform based VPN service like RiseupVPN is working as exepected.
+This test will check if a LEAP-platform-based VPN service like RiseupVPN is working as exepected.
 The experiment consists of two parts.

 1. The RiseupVPN API service